lsphillips/you-are-cancelled/README.md

 const signal = token.toAbortSignal();
 ```

-**Important:** This will return `undefined` in a runtime environment where `AbortController` is not yet supported; it is your responsibility to polyfill that interface if you need to.
+**Important:** This will return `null` in a runtime environment where `AbortController` is not yet supported; it is your responsibility to polyfill that interface if you need to.

 ## Getting started